Rock Identification Guide

 Environment: Marble forms at many temperatures and pressures.

-Distinguishing Characteristics: medium to coarser grained, light coloured and calcite crystals may be visible.
-Holing these samples up to the light and slowly turning them will reveal a slight sparkle.
+Distinguishing Characteristics: medium to coarser grained, light coloured, and calcite crystals may be visible.
+Holding these samples up to the light and slowly turning them will reveal a slight sparkle.

 Origin of your Samples: Madoc, Ontario